-In January 2017, our United States subsidiary, WNS North America Inc., obtained a term loan facility for \$34.0 million from BNP Paribas, Hong Kong.
+In January 2017, our US subsidiary, WNS North America Inc., obtained a term loan facility for \$34.0 million from BNP Paribas, Hong Kong.
 The proceeds from this loan facility were used to finance our acquisition of Denali.
 The loan bears interest at a rate equivalent to the three-month US dollar LIBOR plus a margin of 1.27% per annum.
-In connection with the term loan, we have entered into an interest rate swap with a bank to swap the variable portion of the interest based on three month US dollar LIBOR to a fixed rate of 1.5610%.
+In connection with the term loan, we have entered into an interest rate swap with a bank to swap the variable portion of the interest based on three-month US dollar LIBOR to a fixed rate of 1.5610%.
 WNS North America Inc.'s obligations under the term loan are guaranteed by WNS.
 The term loan is secured by a pledge of shares of Denali held by WNS North America Inc. and security over the assets of WNS North America Inc. The facility agreement for the term loan contains certain covenants, including restrictive covenants relating to our indebtedness and financial covenants relating to our EBITDA to debt service ratio and total borrowings to EBITDA ratio, each as defined in the facility agreement.
 The loan matures in January 2020 and the principal is repayable in six semi-annual installments.
 The first five repayment installments are \$5.7 million each and the sixth and final repayment installment is \$5.8 million.
-On July 20, 2017, we repaid the first scheduled repayment of \$5.7 million.
+On July 20, 2017 and January 22, 2018, we made scheduled repayments of \$5.7 million each.
+As at December 31, 2017, \$28.3 million was outstanding under this loan facility.

 In March 2017, our Mauritius subsidiary, WNS (Mauritius) Limited, obtained a term loan facility for \$84.0 million from HSBC Bank (Mauritius) Ltd. and Standard Chartered Bank, UK.
 The proceeds from this loan facility were used to finance our acquisition of HealthHelp.
 The loan bears interest at a rate equivalent to the three-month US dollar LIBOR plus a margin of 0.95% per annum.
 In connection with the term loan, we have entered into interest rate swaps with banks to swap the variable portion of the interest based on three month US dollar LIBOR to a fixed rate of 1.9635%.
 WNS (Mauritius) Limited's obligations under the term loan are guaranteed by WNS.
 The term loan is secured by a pledge of shares of WNS (Mauritius) Limited held by WNS.
 The facility agreement for the term loan contains certain covenants, including restrictive covenants relating to our indebtedness and financial covenants relating to our EBITDA to debt service ratio and total borrowings to EBITDA ratio, each as defined in the facility agreement.
 The loan matures in March 2022 and the principal is repayable in ten semiannual installments of \$8.4 million each.
-The first scheduled repayment date is in September 2017.
+On September 14, 2017, we made the first scheduled repayment of \$8.4 million.
+As at December 31, 2017, \$75.6 million was outstanding under this loan facility.